 - Blend well till you get a really silken paste.
 I have to say this again and again.
 Though, If you like your hummus a little grainier, blend a little less and stop at a prior coarser paste.

 - Plate it in a flat plate or a similar bowl.
-Move your spatula to make uneven surfaces and drizzle with remaining olive oil.
+Move your spatula to make uneven surfaces and drizzle with the remaining olive oil.

-- Serve with your chosen snack.
+- Serve your homemade hummus with your chosen snack.